rbtylee/e21-modules-extra/README.md

 # e21-modules-extra
-Optional additional modules for the Moksha desktop
+Optional additional modules for the Enlightenment 0.21 desktop